-Date Name of the Suppliers and details of Goods Purchased Invoice reference L. F. Amount (₹) Remarks
+Date Name of the Suppliers and details of Goods Purchased Invoice reference L. F. Amount (₹) Remarks periodically.
+The posting into ledger is explained later in this chapter.

 The format for Purchase Return is exactly the same; hence separate illustration is not given.